The amazing book Asynchronous Programming in

 2.1 Spawning a fiber

-Launching a fiber is little more involved.
+Launching a fiber is a little more involved.
 We cannot just arrange stack to have

-return addresses of functions; we have to set LR
+return addresses of functions at proper positions; we have to set LR

 function that does the heavy lifting.